kambleaakanksha2003-alt/Phone_Pe_Analysis/README.md

 ---

 🎯 Objectives

-Analyze overall user activity and growth trends.

-Understand transaction behavior across different services.

-Identify reasons behind transaction failures.
+● Analyze overall PhonePe user behavior and usage trends ● Understand transaction patterns across all services ● Identify common reasons for payment failures

-Study adoption patterns of loans and insurance services.
+● Study growth and adoption of recharge, bill, loan, and insurance services ● Generate useful insights for platform improvements

-Generate actionable insights to improve customer experience.
+● Improve user experience using data-driven findings

-Build a scalable analytical structure for dashboards or ML models.
+● Create a scalable analysis workflow for dashboards and ML models ● Prepare a structured, professional project layout for reporting

-Provide clear recommendations for business and system improvements.

 ---